Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Meanwhile, prior to his deactivation, Hunter started a total of five games, going 1-2-2, completing 35 of 84 (41.7%) for 442 yards, 2 touchdowns, 4 interceptions, and a 46.8 QBR.
 Tagge finished the year with a record of 3-3, winning two out of the Packers last three games, 30-10 over the New Orleans Saints and 21-7 over Chicago in the finale.
 In total, he completed 56 of 106 (52.8%) for 720 yards, 2 touchdowns, 7 interceptions, and a 53.2 QBR.
 However, Tagge threw six of those interceptions in his last four starts.
 By the end of the season, while it was rapidly becoming clear he lacked the physical tools to be effective at a high level in the NFL, Tagge had kept the offense respectable.

-Overall, Green Bay finished 12th in rushing (1,973), 24th in passing (1,283), and 22nd in scoring (202), down from 304 points in 1972.
-Passing yards were the lowest since 1946 (841), with only 7 touchdowns and 17 interceptions.
-A continued inability to throw the football as well as injuries to the offensive line contributed to the decline from last season’s 2,127 rushing yards.
-Yet, despite the offensive decline, Brockington gained his most rushing yards to date, with 1,144 on 265 attempts (4.3 yards per carry) and 3 touchdowns.
+Overall, Green Bay finished 12th in rushing (1,973), 24th in passing (1,283), and 22nd in scoring (202), down from 1972’s 304 points.
+Passing yards were the least since 1946 (841), with 7 touchdowns and 17 interceptions.
+A continued inability to throw the ball as well as injuries to the offensive line contributed to a falloff in rushing yards from last season’s total (2,127).
+Yet, despite the offensive decline, Brockington gained his most yards on the ground to date, with 1,144 on 265 attempts (4.3 yards per carry) and 3 touchdowns.
 Five times Brockington ran for over 100 yards in a game, one less than his six total over the previous two years, averaging 81.7 yards per game, third overall.

 The three-time Pro Bowler became the first NFL player to rush for over 1,000 yards in each of his first three seasons.
 Also, for the second time in three years, Brockington was second in the league in rushing yards, behind only the Buffalo Bills’ O.J.
 Simpson (2,003).
 However, Lane, in sixth season and his second with the Packers, saw his totals decline dramatically from 821 yards, 4.6 yards per carry, and 3 touchdowns in 1972 to just 528 yards, a disappointing 3.1 yards per carry, and 1 touchdown in 1973.
 Lane did lead Green Bay in receptions with 27 for 255 yards (9.4 yards per catch) and a single touchdown.
 No other Packer gained more than 100 rushing yards total for the season.